 Chuck was born in New York City and was the New Jersey State heavyweight boxing champion.
-While in between bouts he'd make ends meet as a bouncer, security guard, and occasionally had to break a kneecap collecting money from clients of loan sharks.
-He fought palookas (marginally talented boxers) in small arenas for even smaller paychecks and at that point in his life in 1974, you'd have to ask yourself how could this guy be the inspiration for Rocky Balboa?
+Between bouts, he'd make ends meet as a bouncer and security guard, and occasionally had to break a kneecap collecting money from the clients of loan sharks.
+He fought palookas (marginally talented boxers) in small arenas for even smaller paychecks.

+At that point in his life in 1974, you'd have to ask yourself how could this guy be the inspiration for Rocky Balboa?

-Actually Chuck had a fairly successful professional boxing career in spite of his nickname, "The Bayonne Bleeder" with a final record of 51 wins, 35 losses and 2 draws.
-But at this point in his career, he was getting the reputation as kind of a "tomato can."
-You know, the kind you kicked around walking home from school.
+Actually, Chuck had a fairly successful professional boxing career in spite of his nickname ("The Bayonne Bleeder").
+He had a final record of 51 wins, 35 losses, and two draws.
+At this point in his career, he was getting the reputation as a bit of a tomato can—you know, the kind you kicked around as you walked home from school.
 He needed over 120 stitches in his face after one fight.

 Then the biggest break that every boxer ever dreams of just fell right into his lap!
 You think this was just a promotion?
-Chuck had all intentions to win becoming the underdog champion.
-Watch the clip below from The Mike Douglas Show before the fight as Chuck and Ali square off!
+Chuck had all intentions to win and become the underdog champion.
+Watch the clip below from the Mike Douglas Show before the fight as Chuck and Muhammad Ali square off!

-Average Joe vs The Champ
+Average Joe vs. The Champ

-They fought in Richfield, Ohio a suburb of Cleveland and it was a pretty bloody bout to say the least, according to eyewitnesses at ringside.
-Only it was the challenger, Wepner who was the bloody one.
+They fought in Richfield, Ohio, a suburb of Cleveland.
+It was a pretty bloody bout to say the least, according to eyewitnesses at ringside.
+It was the challenger, Wepner, who was the bloody one.
 The champ bragged that he'd finish off the bum in three rounds.

-Before the fight, Chuck told his wife Linda, "Tonight you're going to be sleeping with the heavyweight champion of the world."
-Chuck would just not give in to the champion's punishing assault through the entire fight.
-In round nine, Ali went down, one of the few times in his career.
-Only one of four times in his entire career.
+Before the fight, Chuck had told his wife Linda, "Tonight you're going to be sleeping with the heavyweight champion of the world."
+Chuck would just not give in to the champion's punishing assault throughout the entire fight.
+In round nine, Ali went down, one of the few times in his career and only one of four times in his entire career.

 "You see that?
-I knocked him down," Chuck said sitting on his stool after the round.
+I knocked him down," Chuck said, sitting on his stool after the round.

-"Yeah, but I think that really pissed him off now," his worried trainer, Al Braverman responded.
+"Yeah, but I think that really pissed him off now," his worried trainer, Al Braverman, responded.